 Riga Stradins University is a popular choice for international students, who constitute around 25% of the student body here.
 Most of them come from Germany, Sweden, Finland, and Norway.

 As of 2019, RSU is ranked in the top 500 European universities and the top 1000 universities worldwide.

 The university is located at 16 Dzirciema Street, Rīga, LV-1007, Latvia.

-Riga Stradins University organises conferences, seminars, and meetings for students and staff with interest in scientific studies.
+Riga Stradins University organises conferences, seminars, and meetings for students and staff with an interest in scientific studies.
 Moreover, the current research projects focus on oncology, infectious diseases, and immunology.